heptarch/heptarch.github.io/drafts/demon.md

 Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system.
-The goal: a network of mile-long tunnels, threaded by narrow gauge rail, emptied by huge iron turbines, and shooting capsules like bullets with inrushing air.
+The goal: a network of mile-long tunnels, threaded by narrow gauge rail, emptied by 20-foot wide iron turbines, and shooting capsules like bullets with inrushing air.
 Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office, a third of a mile hence.
 The tubes make it past Holborn, and as far as the General Post Office on St Martin's